crcn-archive/mojo-docs/articles/syntax/3. views/1. introduction/article.md

 Registers a new plugin that gets attached to all view controllers that match the value returned in `getOptions`.

+Decorators are useful if you want to extend the functionality of mojo-views, such as registering your own template engine.
+For example:

 ```javascript
 // handlebars plugin
 app.views.decorator({